Rowntree's Fruit Pastilles

-Rowntree's Fruit Pastilles originated in Tyneside, England in 1881, where they are still made to this day.
+Rowntree's Fruit Pastilles originated in Tyneside, England, in 1881.
+In 2023, production was moved offshore to the Czech Republic.

 History

 At Rowntree's factory in Fawdon, Tyneside in 1881, Rowntree introduced Fruit Pastilles, and the product proved to be a great success, accounting for about 25 percent of the company's tonnage by 1887.
 In September 2020, Nestlé announced their intention to make Rowntree's Fruit Pastilles suitable for vegans after many years of requests from consumers.

 Tubes of Fruit Pastilles are wrapped in foil-backed paper (paper on the inside, foil on the outside) with a paper wrapper over the top.
 The paper wrapper is green in colour with "Fruit Pastilles" written along the front in large lettering.
 Along the bottom of the lettering there are pictures of different types of fruit all relating to the flavours within the packet, The top bears the "Rowntree's" brand name.
 Fruit Pastilles come in a small pack weighing 52.5 g, containing 14 pastilles, but are also available in larger bags weighing 180 g.
 They are also available in boxes and larger round cardboard tubes.